alvin-mk/requirement-analysis/README.md

 ## Acceptance Criteria
-Acceptance Criteria Defination
+### Acceptance Criteria Defination
--Acceptance Criteria are specific conditions that a feature or functionality must meet to be considered complete and successful.
- They act as a bridge between the development team and stakeholders, ensuring everyone is aligned on what the final product should achieve
+-Acceptance Criteria are specific conditions that a feature or functionality must meet to be considered complete and successful.They act as a bridge between the development team and stakeholders, ensuring everyone is aligned on what the final product should achieve.
+### Importance of Acceptance Criteria in Requirement Analysis
+** Clarity and Conciseness **: Acceptance Criteria translate high-level requirements into clear, testable statements.This eliminates ambiguity and ensures the development team understands the desired outcome